 including the Telephone Act, Hand Shadow Act and the Invisible Man.
 He was a published origami expert and created many original figures.
 Sec 7; Row 41; # 3

-42. Thompson, Johnny (1934-2019) was an American comedian and Las Vegas illusionist who performed under the stage name The Great Tomsoni with his wife, Pamela Hayes.
+42. Thompson, Johnny (1934-2019) and Pam (1936-2021) was an American comedian and Las Vegas illusionist who performed under the stage name The Great Tomsoni with his wife, Pamela Hayes.
 "The Godfather of Magic."
 Known as the Great Tomsoni & Co., he and his wife Pam performed around the world.
 He was a consultant to many of the top magicians.
 Sec 7; Row 20; # 6 PicGPS Pic

 43. Nielson, Norm (1934-2020) became hooked on magic when his father took him to see Herman, a barber who performed magic.
 Norm hung out with Herman but he never revealed to Norm the secrets of his magic.
 Through observation, Norm stated learning quite a bit.
 Eventually Norm went to his first convention where he met his idol, Neil Foster, who was a teacher at the Chavez School of Magic in California.
 His signature piece was his floating violin, he and his wife Lupe owned one of the largest collections of magic posters.
 He also manufactured a high quality line of magic props.
 Sec 7; Row 27; # 6